golemfactory/golem-docs/src/pages/docs/creators/python/guides/debugging.md

 ---
-description: >-
-  Introducing log files as a tool to identify and fix issues in your requestor applications.
+description: Introducing log files as a tool to identify and fix issues in your requestor applications.
+title: Debugging with the use of log files
+type: Guide
 ---